a new social fire after retirement?

 This distant diesel, will it cost even more?

 Yes because of the price of transport.
-According to some experts, the market could have partly anticipated the effect of the embargo, as suggested by the sharp rise in prices observed since the end of the discounts at the beginning of December.
+According to some experts, the market might have partly anticipated the effect of the embargo, as suggested by the sharp rise in prices observed since the end of the discounts at the beginning of December.
 On the eve of the February holidays, a liter of diesel is already at 1.90 euros, but the risk of an outbreak beyond 2 euros is real in the coming weeks.

 This would be very bad news for purchasing power.